Feeding Middlesex County 2021 Annual Report

 We raise funds to purchase food and equipment to assist qualifying agencies in procuring, storing, preserving and transporting food and other necessary items to our food insecure neighbors.

 Why Feeding Middlesex County?

 Feeding Middlesex County has grown since its 2017 start.
 The fundraising goal for the first full year of operations was $50,000, and we met that goal, slightly exceeding it.
 The onset of the COVID-19 crisis increased the food needs in Middlesex County, and our corporate and individual donors as well as the opportunity to receive public and private grants helped us meet these extreme challenges.
-In 2021, there was a robust response to our new level of need with revenues increasing to nearly $200,000, along with in-kind donations and grants creating a total revenue of over $587,000.
+In 2021, there was a robust response to our new level of need with revenues increasing, along with in-kind donations and grants creating a total revenue of over $587,000.

 In 2021, the Middlesex County Commissioners rebranded MCFOODS, the county food bank, and created REPLENISH.
 The name better fulfills the mission of meeting the nutritional and basic needs of those served in the participating 150 food distribution organizations.
 REPLENISH continues to collaborate in its many partnerships, especially the partnership with Feeding Middlesex County, to work together to achieve the mission of ending food insecurity in Middlesex County.